anum124/Malik-portfolio/final_project_AnumMalik2.md

 Preview Link: [Smog Heavy Pakistan: The Next Generation Set to be Hit Hard by Deteriorating Air Quality](https://preview.shorthand.com/5zRQPVKDer75gmjh)

 ### User Research
 My **target audience** ,at large, is the citizens of Pakistan focused in the urban centers of the country.
-These are the people that are most impacted by the hazardous air quality peaking during the winter months; from October to February '......'
+These are the people that are most impacted by the hazardous air quality peaking during the winter months; from October to February.
+Additionally, I want the focus to be on

 -